MountainsMap

 Mountains is an image analysis and surface metrology software platform published by the company Digital Surf.
-Its core is micro-topography, the science of studying surface texture and form in 3D at the microscopic scale.
+Its core is "micro-topography", the science of studying surface texture and form in 3D at the microscopic scale.
 The software is dedicated to profilometers, 3D light microscopes ("MountainsMap"), scanning electron microscopes ("MountainsSEM") and scanning probe microscopes ("MountainsSPIP").

 Integration by instrument manufacturers

-The main editor's distribution channel is OEM, through the integration of MountainsMap by most profiler and microscope manufacturers, usually under their respective brands; it is sold for instance as:
+The main editor's distribution channel is OEM, through the integration of MountainsMap by most profiler and microscope manufacturers, usually under their respective brands.